nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

 For example, when presented with the `westley/1988` program, ChatGPT incorrectly interprets its purpose as performing an undefined division operation (`"This program prints the result of 4 multiplied by minus one divided by zero divided by zero, which is undefined."`), rather than accurately identifying its intended functionality of calculating the value of Pi, as intended by the program's writer.

-Addressing these false positives becomes the next crucial step to achieve a more accurate success rate.
-By carefully verifying and refining ChatGPT's responses, we aim to improve its ability to comprehend the complexities of various obfuscated C code entries, ensuring more precise interpretations and evaluations moving forward.

 ```python
 import pandas as pd